radcamp/radcamp.github.io/Brisbane2025/PCA_API.md

 ![png](images/BlankNotebook-base.png)

 First things first, rename your new notebook to give it a meaningful name.
-Choose `File->Save Notebook` and rename your notebook to "seadragon_PCA.ipynb"
+Choose `File → Save Notebook` and rename your notebook to "seadragon_PCA.ipynb"

 ### Import ipyrad.analysis module
 For this analysis, we'll use python.
 The `import` keyword directs python to load